Ealing Brewing and our sister company Marko Paulo were set up by two former teachers, Mark and Paul. Marko Paulo was established in 2016 when we

 US-style IPA: The beer style that has become the poster-ale of the craft beer revolution, US IPA is all about hops.
 American hops and lots of them.
 We use the choicest Yakima Valley hops with neutral yeast and pale malt to produce an intense drinking experience.

 Did you know that we can provide beer brewed to your exact requirements?
-You could even help brew that special beer!

 We can also design labels for your bottles or minikegs to help your celebration be even more memorable.